sportradar/elixir-workspace/workspace/README.md

 ## Installation

-If you want to manually create the workspace root project and not you the `:workspace_new` scaffolder, then you need to add `workspace` as a top level
+If you want to manually create the workspace root project and not you the `:workspace_new` scaffolding tool, then you need to add `workspace` as a top level dependency:
-dependency:

 ```elixir
 def deps do